-A logo is a symbol that illustrates the company’s image and is one of the main ways to differ from competitors.
+A logo is a symbol that illustrates the company’s image and is one of the main ways to differentiate from competitors.
 A little sign that can stick to the clients’ minds and make your company famous.

-The founder of a business faces a task of the creation of a logo which must perform a wide range of functions and be placed on the company’s products and any advertising materials.
+The founder of a business faces the task of the creation of a logo which must perform a wide range of functions and be placed on the company’s products and any advertising materials.
 The first thing to start with is choosing the type of your logo.
 And this is what this article is all about.

-Hilda Morones, a famous American journalist, has conducted a research, thus naming seven types of logos.
-There is another classification dividing all logos into pictorial (a picture only), textual (a word or a phrase) and combination ones (a picture and a word together).
+Hilda Morones, a famous American journalist, has conducted research, thus naming seven types of logos.
+There is another classification dividing all logos into pictorial (a picture only), textual (a word or a phrase), and combination ones (a picture and a word together).
 In this article, we’ll put an emphasis on the classification of Hilda Morones.